matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 [MSC3916][MSC3916] plans to add authentication for media access.
 This would require the Widget API to receive an additional extension to be able to access stored media.
 It is assumed that a successor of the current widget api (like [MSC3008]) will replace this need in the future.

-[MSC2246][MSC2246] splits the interface of the media upload into a “create the mxc-id” and a “upload the file for the mxc-id” stage.
-It is assumed that the new API can be transparently implemented in the client so the widget could still use the old API definition.

 TODO: [MSC3911][MSC3911] linking media to events